Getting Started

 Enable theme and plugin

-The gem serves double duty — it provides layouts and assets as a theme, and registers Jekyll hooks as a plugin.
+The gem serves double duty.
+It provides layouts and assets as a theme, and registers Jekyll hooks as a plugin.
 You need to enable both:

 theme: jekyll-vitepress-theme